 Whether your character is naturally paranoid or has been surprised one too many times, Alert is a feat worth taking for newbies and veteran players alike.
 But before you get too excited, let’s talk about who this feat is most and least useful for.

 - Assassin Rogues – these are more likely to trigger the advantage part of their Assassinate ability (which happens when they attack a creature that has not acted yet), letting them use Sneak Attack.

 - Spellcasters who favor control spells – going before the enemy means you can try and take them out of play before they get the chance to hurt your friends (for example, casting Hold Person to paralyze them, or Spike Growth to severely restrict their movement).

 Least useful for:

 - Barbarians – these tough fellows will still see some advantages from Alert, but their class already grants a feature (Feral Instinct, 7th level) which allows them to act even if surprised, and gives them advantage on their initiative rolls.
 This, combined with a reliance on multiple stats, makes an Ability Score Increase harder to give up for Alert.

 Out of all the feats, of which there are more than plenty, Alert is a must-have for any player who wants to make themselves an asset to their group.
-Alert, all in all, is a universally useful feat, so next time you’re leveling up or creating a new character, make sure to stay alert for this feat.
+Alert, all in all, is a universally helpful feat, so next time you’re leveling up or creating a new character, make sure to stay alert for this feat.
 See what I did there?
 Eh?
-Bet you didn’t see that coming.
-You would have, though, if you’d taken this feat like we told you to.
+I bet you didn’t see that coming.
+You would have, though, if you’d taken this feat as we told you to.